Mariners again squeezed by Astros at Minute Maid Park

 Alvarez pulverized a fastball on the inner half, sending a deep blast into the Budweiser beer garden area beyond the center-field wall.
 It measured 435 feet.

-With the 2-3-4 hitters in the Astros lineup — Michael Brantley, Alex Bregman and Alvarez — coming to the plate in the sixth, Servais went to his bullpen, not wanting Flexen to face those hitters for a third time.
+With the 2-3-4 hitters in the Astros lineup — Michael Brantley, Alex Bregman and Alvarez — coming to the plate in the sixth, Servais went to his bullpen.
 Lefty Anthony Misiewicz retired Brantley and Bregman on fly outs but walked Alvarez.

 Servais went to right-hander Diego Castillo for the final out.
 That didn’t come until four batters later.